rayssa-souza/ecommerce-layout/README.md

 Image credits:
 https://theordinary.com/en-br

-DISCLAIMER: This is non-commercial project.
-All images are used for non-commercial, presentational purposes only and belong to their respective owners.
-The setted products titles and their prices are ficctional and not reliable.
-If you're insterested in the brand or any of the products please visit their oficial website.
+DISCLAIMER: This is a project made by my own initiative to showcase my technical skills in web development.
+All images are used for non-commercial purposes only and belong to their respective owners.
+The setted product info and their prices are fictional, therefore not reliable.
+If you're insterested in the brand or any of their products please visit their oficial website.